iftikhar8/thesis/chapters/applied/docs/applied.md

 To assess the settlement patterns between regions, we looked at total settlement (each region had the same amount of larvae spawned and total settlement is given as a proportion) from each source region to all settlement regions, and the variation that occurred between the years 2004-2011.
 Non-metric multidimensional scaling (NMDS) ordination was used to assess settlement patterns for each region to all other regions, using Bray-Curtis dissimilarity measure with a square root transformation.
 NMDS was conducted using the r package *vegan* [CITE], with rows as sources sites and columns as settlement sites.
 To tests for differences between yearly settlement patterns, PERMANOVA using the adonis function within the r package *vegan* was used.
 Connectivity metrics of self-recruitment, local retention, settlement success and dispersal distance were calculated using the the R package *ConnMattTools* [CITE].
 One-way ANOVAs were used to test for differences between total settlement between regions, and Student-Newman-Keuls (SNK) post-hoc tests were used to make comparisons between groups if the ANOVA was significant using the r package *agricolae* [CITE].
 Graph analyses were conducted to compare the settlement patterns with current marine protected area networks using the r package *igraph*.

 # Results

+My suggestion for how to present all this:

+-	Start with overall picture of all univariate metrics by region…and look at it with the region as an origin and then again with it as a destination.
+You want to establish relative rankings of regions for all the metrics.
+You should also look at how variable these metrics are in time (using SD for instance).
+-	Next look at the multivariate settlement fingerprint of each region and again, how stable this is over time.
+-	Next look more specifically at this issue of known spawning areas.
+Where do they fall in terms of univariate and multivariate metrics of larval output relative to the other areas which are not known to have spawning?
+-	What does larval settlement look like to all regions if you only consider the known spawning locations?
+Specifically you want to compare patterns to those from the situation where spawning happened from all areas.
+-	Then you tackle the question of this connectivity in the context of marine parks.
+Specifically:
+-	Are parks in locations of max production?
+-	Are parks in locations of max recruitment?]

+And a few more general points
+-	You really need to play up the temporal component of this.
+Including variance in linkage strength in your analysis will be novel and, of course, highly relevant.
+-	Many of these graphs could be in multi-panel figures.
+-	I don’t think addressing one spawning site in a special section is the way to go.
+You want to view their results within the context of the others.
+-	Should you be using graph theory to say something about the key nodes?
+Or is that not relevant given we don’t think they would complete their life cycle in one area?
+Good question relevant to the self-recruitment metric.
+Normally you look for a good reserve to also have a strong component of self-seeding.

 ## Known spawning sites